goldin2008/Note/README.md

 • Collaborates across teams to leverage expertise, products and services to meet client/customer/stakeholder needs
 • Delivers solutions to meet client/customer/stakeholder needs which are aligned with firm priorities

-Anticipating and Addressing Needs: I have consistently demonstrated my ability to anticipate and promptly address the needs of our clients, customers, and stakeholders.
-In the access insights project, I anticipated the needs from our internal user and discussed options with team members and manager to address customers' needs and improve the user experience.

-Cross-Team Collaboration: I have actively collaborated across teams to leverage expertise, products, and services that are essential in meeting client, customer, and stakeholder needs.
-By working closely with colleagues from HR DS team, I have done a lot of research and analysis on their model and provide my findings, concerns and suggestions to ensure that we can collectively provide well-rounded and comprehensive solutions.

-Alignment with Firm Priorities: My solutions have consistently aligned with firm priorities.
-I have made it a priority to understand our company's strategic goals and ensure that the projects and solutions I develop directly support these objectives.
-This alignment has been critical in delivering value to our clients, customers, and stakeholders that is in line with our firm's overarching mission.
-In response to the firm's strategic priority of sustainability, I led the development of a machine learning model that optimized privilleged access management.
-This solution aligned with our firm's commitment to sustainability and reduced costs in cloud compute and storage.

 Anticipating and Addressing Needs:
 My consistent ability to anticipate and promptly address the needs of our clients, customers, and stakeholders has been a cornerstone of my contributions.
 In the "Access Insights" project, I proactively identified and addressed the needs of our internal users.
 Engaging in thoughtful discussions with my team members and our manager, we explored various options to cater to our customers' requirements and enhance the overall user experience.
 This proactive approach has not only improved user satisfaction but also reinforced our project's success.